-Systemic racism is not new to the fabric of American life, neither are state-sanctioned acts of violence against BIPOC individuals.
-Over the past several years we’ve been exposed to a large number of images, videos and first-hand accounts of brutality and violence towards BIPOC peoples.
+Over the past several years we’ve been exposed to a large number of images, videos and first-hand accounts of brutality and violence, especially towards BIPOC people and other minoritized communities.
 Exposure to these media and witnessing the suffering they cause in others can be sources of trauma in and of themselves, known as secondary trauma.
 Secondary trauma frequently presents with the same physiological and psychological symptoms we expect from primary trauma.
-Individuals who’ve personally witnessed or been the victim of similar acts at the hands of police are more vulnerable to secondary trauma, as are those who are part of communities who know this violence is possible or more likely.
+Individuals who’ve personally witnessed or been the victim of similar acts are more vulnerable to secondary trauma, as are those who are part of communities who know this violence is possible or more likely.

-Community members who provide emotional support to others in the wake of racist violence can be affected as well.
-This includes more than helping professionals.
+Community members who provide emotional support to others in the wake of violence can be affected as well.
 Vicarious Trauma can occur in friends, family, and community members who are the “rocks” and listening ears of their communities.
 Vicarious trauma, just like secondary or primary, can mirror symptoms of PTSD.
-The Counseling Center has created this guide to promote awareness of secondary and vicarious trauma in light of the ongoing public health crisis of systemic racism in the US and abroad, and to help support community members managing these experiences.
+The Counseling Center has created this guide to promote awareness of secondary and vicarious trauma in light of the ongoing public health crisis of violence and systemic racism, and to help support community members managing these experiences.

 Signs of Secondary or Vicarious Trauma